When our team uses the term “Brand Control”, the first response from clients is usually “you mean playing Brand police”?

 When teams have visibility on the brand assets, materials and activation being created centrally and by other departments – and when everyone is working together to drive best practice – true collaboration can be cultivated.
 Brand Control facilitates these structured collaborations to drive better results across teams (departmental or regional), and to foster a greater sense of community around the Brand.
 This not only improves the quality of marketing output but is incredibly powerful in terms of engaging and unifying employee teams.

-Reporting and insights are crucial to Brand Control, allowing Managers to see which types of assets are proving most useful, or conversely see which are not being adopted in order to identify any issues.
+Brand reporting software is crucial to Brand Control, allowing Managers to see which types of assets are proving most useful, or conversely see which are not being adopted in order to identify any issues.
 They can also see which teams or markets may be less engaged, so that more support or training can be quickly offered if needed.
 It also means being able to see where old brand assets are being used in order to replace them, to be alerted when image licenses are expiring, and importantly to locate where those images are currently in use.

 From a practical perspective, teams invariably need to collaborate on approving new assets and collateral.
 However, the Approval stage is often where bottlenecks occur in Marketing production, so maintaining good Brand Control means ensuring a robust mechanism for facilitating this is in place.
 A good tip is to think about optimising your workflows, as they may not always be linear – multi-branch and multi-loop workflows can often help limit iterations, and keep things moving much more swiftly.
 It’s also important to give everyone a clear “dashboard” view on exactly what they need to do on a daily basis – no more email tennis!